 open/close all folders

 - James Bond.
 Actually, there are tons of such poses on promotional material.
 On the DVD covers, they even added arms with pistols.
 Sometimes it's pretty obvious.

-- The remake of 3:10 to Yuma featured a variant: the character depicted was holding on to a revolver, but by the chamber, not the handle.
+- The remake of Three Ten To Yuma featured a variant: the character depicted was holding on to a revolver, but by the chamber, not the handle.

 - The poster and DVD art for the film version of Undercover Brother, as shown above.
 Star Eddie Griffin complained about this, noting that the character never uses a gun.

 - Posters for You Don't Mess With The Zohan have the title character (an Israeli commando who wants to be a hair dresser) brandishing hair dryers.
 Interestingly, at least one poster shows him with a rifle strapped to his back.

 - The poster art for the Wesley Snipes movie The Art of War.

 - Not the standard "hand-on-the-elbow" pistol pose, but the posters for Wanted resulted in protests in the UK because of their glamorizing gun violence.